cylc/cylc-doc/src/glossary.rst

    cycle
-      In a :term:`cycling` workflow a cycle comprises one run of all :term:`tasks<task>` on a sequence of :term:`cycle points <cycle point>` defined by the same :term:`recurrence`.
+      In a :term:`cycling workflow`, cycles are repetitions of a :term:`graph string`.
+Each cycle is identified by a :term:`cycle point`.
+The sequence of cycle points is defined by the graph string's :term:`recurrence` pattern.

-      In simple cases you can think of a cycle as one of a series of repeat runs of a finite non-cycling workflow.
-However, Cylc gives each task its own individual :term:`cycle point` and can run tasks from multiple cycles at once.
-Nevertheless it is true that all tasks "belonging to" the same cycle have the same cycle point.
+      This defines the structure of the :term:`graph`.
+At runtime, however, Cylc does not impose a global loop over cycles.
+Each individual task, with its own cycle point, advances according to its own :term:`dependencies <dependency>`.

       For example, in the following workflow each dotted box represents a cycle and the :term:`tasks<task>` within it are the :term:`tasks<task>`